...

 • Experiential therapies.

-Following Lunesta detox, inpatient and residential treatment typically lasts between 30 and 90 days, though some people with severe substance use disorders can benefit from extended treatment.
+After Lunesta detox, inpatient and residential treatment usually lasts 30 to 90 days.
+However, some people with severe substance use disorders may need longer treatment.

-Following Lunesta detox, inpatient and residential treatment typically lasts between 30 and 90 days, though some people with severe substance use disorders can benefit from extended treatment.
+After Lunesta detox, inpatient and residential treatment usually lasts 30 to 90 days.
+However, some people with severe substance use disorders may need longer treatment.

 Partial Hospitalization Program (PHP)

 We Level Up’s partial hospitalization programs offer all the same treatments and therapies as residential programs.
 The partial hospitalization program at We Level Up has clients attend treatment several days a week for several hours at a time.
-This helps our clients focus their energy on building the tools for recovery early on when the risk of relapse is highest.
+This helps our clients focus on building recovery tools early.
+This is when the risk of relapse is highest.

 People often face real-life challenges impacting their recovery when they return home after daily treatment.
 One of the key benefits of a PHP program is that it allows people to use the skills they learn in therapy.
-This practical application of the skills they’ve learned can help people addicted to Lunesta solidify lessons from treatment and keep moving ever forward in their recovery process.
+This practical use of their skills can help people addicted to Lunesta.
+It can reinforce lessons from treatment and support their recovery.

 Dual-Diagnosis Treatment

-Mental illness is highly prevalent among people with substance use disorders, making mental health treatment a vital need for many people who are addicted to Lunesta.
+Many people with substance use disorders also have mental illness.
+This makes mental health treatment very important for those addicted to Lunesta.
 Dual-diagnosis treatment is designed to help people who have co-occurring substance abuse and mental health conditions, such as:

 • Anxiety.